zarate-systems/laravel-cognito-auth/README.md

 This package is forked from [ArranJacques/laravel-aws-cognito-auth](https://github.com/ArranJacques/laravel-aws-cognito-auth) but updated to Laravel 8.

-A simple authentication package for Laravel 8 for authenticating users in Amazon Cognito User Pools.
+A simple authentication package for Laravel 8 and 9 for authenticating users in Amazon Cognito User Pools.

 This is package works with Laravel's native authentication system and allows the authentication of users that are already registered in Amazon Cognito User Pools.
 It does not provide functionality for user management, i.e., registering user's into User Pools, password resets, etc.